 Is Laurel Lake a smoke-free campus?

 Yes.
-In order to promote the wellbeing of all people living, visiting and working in our community, Laurel Lake is a "tobacco free" campus.
+In order to promote the wellbeing of all people living, visiting and working in our community, Laurel Lake is a "smoke free" campus.

 What is the age requirement?